What is the Galveston Diet:

 Middle-age weight gain is an issue faced by a majority of women.
-The unwanted body changes that menopause brings along are quite overwhelming.
-You may be fit for years, but the transition at middle age brings some major changes to your body, and yes, you can surely blame your hormones for this.
+The unwanted body changes that menopause brings along can feel overwhelming.
+You may be fit and lean for years, but the transition at middle age brings some major changes to your body, and yes, you can surely blame your hormones for this.
 After all, they play a major role in every woman’s life.

-You may have tried different things – most have probably hit the gym doing all sorts of weight loss exercises and eating less or curbing your favorite dessert, but only to find an unnoticeable difference of losing just a pound or two.
+You may have tried different things – you’ve probably hit the gym to try all sorts of weight loss exercises and you’re probably tyring to eat less or you’re curbing your favorite dessert.
+For many women these efforts produce an unnoticeable difference….maybe just a pound or two.
 Angry and frustrated?

 Well, we have some good news for you.

-Today, we are going to focus on the issue that many middle-aged women face – menopause and how to deal with it.
-Every woman experiences different changes, with the majority of them gaining weight significantly during this phase.
+Today, we are going to focus on the issue that many middle-aged women face – menopause and how to deal with it’s predictable weight gain.
+You are not alone.
+Almost every woman experiences different changes during menopause with the majority of them gaining weight significantly during this phase.

-So, if you’re one of them who think weight loss to be challenging and have almost given up – hang on.
+So, if you’re experiencing weight gain and have almost given up – hang on.
 You are yet to try something.
 Something that is specifically designed for you.

 How to Combat Weight Loss During Menopause